panispani/3DReconstruct/pointCloudGen/README.md

 DESCRIPTION

-    Save the pointcloud of a RGB-D video of at specific timestamp USAGE
+    Save the pointcloud of an RGB-D video at a specific timestamp USAGE

     ./vid2dataset.exe pointcloud <out.mkv> <timestamp>